-During third year, students spend the majority of their time in a clinical environment and are required to work shifts.
-By the end of the course, students will have followed a minimum of 10 women through their pregnancy and birth.
-Throughout the duration of the course there may also be the possibility of some on-call work.
+On-call work may be required throughout your course.
+During third year, you’ll spend the majority of your time in a clinical environment where you’ll be required to work shifts.
+By the end of the course, you will have followed a minimum of 10 women through their pregnancy and birth.

 Graduate Diploma in Midwifery

 During this one-year, full-time course, you’ll complete 32 hours of clinical practice every week for two sessions, plus a day of on-campus study every week.
 Prior to commencing this course, you need to have secured your midwifery student position through the NSW Health Midwifery Student Applications for Recruitment and Training (MidStART) program.
 For more information on the program and application process, .